 For complete guidelines see Departmental Honors as outlined in Programs of Study in this bulletin.
 To be considered for the departmental honors program, a senior thesis with a topic and format approved by the director of undergraduate studies is required.
 Students must submit a thesis proposal to the director of undergraduate studies by November 15 of their senior year; the thesis itself is due on April 1.
 A senior thesis is not a requirement for the major.
+Normally no more than 10 percent of the graduating majors in the department each year may receive departmental honors.
 For more information, please see Frequently Asked Questions on the department's website.